 A SmartCoin is a cryptocurrency whose value is pegged to that of another asset, such as the US Dollar or gold.
 SmartCoins always have 100% or more of their value backed by the BitShares core currency, BTS, to which they can be converted at any time at an exchange rate set by a trustworthy price feed.
 In all but the most extreme market conditions, SmartCoins are guaranteed to be worth at least their face value (and perhaps more, in some circumstances).
 Like any other cryptocurrency, SmartCoins are fungible, divisible, and free from any restrictions.

 Cryptocurrencies are unique in that they are the only digital currency that is not someone else’s liability.
 They are fungible, decentralized, and as valuable as the network of users that support them.
 Unfortunately, they suffer from very high volatility, because their perception of value constantly changes as users enter and leave the ecosystem.

 The traditional approach to creating a stable asset is to accept deposits and issue a digital token as a claim receipt.
 Under this approach, the token is valued by the market as a dollar, discounted by any credit risk associated with the issuer.
 This can work well for transactions, but less well as a form of savings.
 History has repeatedly proven that issuers eventually go bankrupt due to fraud, incompetence, or government intervention.

-SmartCoins implement the concept of a collateralized loan and offer it on the blockchain.
-For the purpose of this discussion, we will assume that the long side of the contract is BitUSD and that the backing collateral is BTS (the BitShares core asset).
+SmartCoins take the concept of a contract for difference, and make the long side fungible.
+For the purpose of this discussion, we will assume that the long side of the contract is BitUSD, and that the backing collateral is BTS (the BitShares core asset).
 To achieve this, SmartCoins use the following set of market rules:

-- Anyone with BitUSD can settle their position within an hour at the feed price.
+- Anyone with BitUSD can settle their position within 24 hours at settlement price.

 - The least collateralized short positions are used to settle the position.